-From the factory floor to the last update — one trust chain.
+From provisioning to the last OTA — one trust chain.

-OnBoardTM IoT Security (OBIS) extends the trust chain established at manufacturing into the device's full 5–10 year lifecycle — covering firmware patches, scheduled key and certificate rotations, and security configuration changes through one governance flow.
+OnBoardTM IoT Security (OBIS) extends governed release and provisioning trust into ongoing OTA operations — covering firmware updates, credential rotation, and security configuration changes through one operational workflow.

 Three update types.
 One governance flow.